mysteriumnetwork/documentation/content/developers/node.md

 build/myst/myst daemon
 ```

-### TequilAPI REST API
+### TequilAPI REST API and CLI app

 Interacting with node can be done using its `TequilaAPI` endpoints.
-This API allows us to control both consumer and provider sides of the running binary.
+This API allows us to control both consumer and provider sides of our node.

+**The default port is: `4050`**

 Node comes with built-in CLI commands which call the API endpoints making it easy to interact, test and control your node from the command-line.